 placing a student or staff member in reasonable fear of harm to the student or staff member; or

-any other form of intimidation or harassment prohibited by any policy of USD 227
+any other form of intimidation or harassment prohibited by any policy of USD 227.

 “School Vehicle: means any school bus, school van, other school vehicle, and private vehicle used to transport students or staff members to and from school or any school-sponsored activity or event.